The Return

 extended arm.
 Edge glowing red, the katana dug through his aura like a fork

 into pudding.
-The blade then met the armor to the arm which provided much less
+It then met the armor and the arm itself which provided somewhat

 Nariko pulled away and dodged